 Posted in Local Establishments

 You know those bulletin boards at the post office, municipal offices, restaurants, and grocery stores?
-Where people post notices about lost dogs, bake sales, and items for sale?
-Sometimes you’ll find off grid properties for sale by owner.
+Where do people post notices about lost dogs, bake sales, and items for sale?
+Sometimes you'll find off grid properties for sale by owner.

 We've seen them on bulletin boards at churches in western Newfoundland.
 Also in the grocery stores in northwestern Ontario and southern Manitoba.